OpenAngelArena/oaa/docs/events.md

 ## Server to Client

 ### ngp_add_item
 Display the Need/Greed/Padd UI for a given item.
+Passes object with the following keys.

 **id**
 Type: `string` or `number`